 Slave clocks are the end receiver of timing information, only from an upstream grandmaster or boundary clock.

 Boundary clocks have two or more timing interfaces.
-One of the interfaces will function as a slave clock, the others will function as a potential “master” to connected nodes.
+One of the interfaces will function as a slave clock, and the others will function as a potential “master” of connected nodes.
 The potential “master” is not called a grandmaster because it only identifies itself as a timing source relay for the real grandmaster.
 The real grandmaster is identified in the metadata.

 Note: this differs from the other technologies covered here, which cannot distinguish anything other than clock quality for a given potential master.
 PTP only supports one grandmaster per timing domain.
 For a node to use two grandmasters, it must support multi-domain operation.